sib-swiss/git-training/exercises/exercises_first_steps.md

 > * Please follow the **naming convention for branches** tightly,
 >   as our company's internal Git policies are **very strict**.
 > * **Before you start:** make sure that you created a
->   **personal access token (PAT)** on GitHub/GitLab.
+>   **personal access token (PAT)** on GitHub.
 This will be needed in
->   order to allow you to push changes to GitHub/GitLab.
+>   order to allow you to push changes to the remote.
 Please refer to the
 >   course slides for instructions on how to create the token (a demo might
 >   also be made in the class before the exercise).